Maurice-JB/giftcard-handover/README.md

     - Current implementation is 1-pass only, any changes to cart total will render the gift card stale
     - Current work-around is to detect cart total change and clear the gift cards (jQuery)

+2. Applied GiftCard Info
+    - We currently generate a randomised code at checkout, of which Shopify displays the *last four* digits in several places:
+        - checkout steps (sidebar)
+        - order summary
+        - customer order (under accounts)
+        - maybe more?
+    - Shopify's Gift Card API allows us to specify what code to generate, perhaps it could be the last 4 digits of the Vii number and a bunch of unique identifiers pre-pended to it?
+(Shopify giftcard max length: 20)

-2. Hidden at checkout steps
+3. Hidden at checkout steps
     - Gift cards hidden at checkout steps (customer information & shipping)
     - Cart Total presented to customer modified (knock-on effects)

-3. Gift Card expenditure outside of Shopify
+4. Gift Card expenditure outside of Shopify
     - Vii gift card usage won't be reflected in Shopify (Shopify gift card retains same value)

-4. ???
-    - Usage alongside Paypal?